NoiseControllers/agar-clone/PROTOCOL.md

 ```
 view.setUint8(0, this.packetLB, true);
 ```
+You can also use https://github.com/m-byte/Ogar, which already has this feature enabled.

 ### Version 2
 TODO: We could add chat functionality in this version.
 That way, only one websocket server would be needed.